tosc-rs/mnemos/firmware/kernel/README.md

 * An "input slice", a pointer and length pair, which can together be considered as a Rust `&[u8]`.
 The contents of this slice is the requested system call action.
 * An "output slice", a pointer and length pair, which can together be considered as a Rust `&mut [u8]`.
 Initially this contains nothing, and the length represents the maximum output contents.
 The kernel will fill the contents of this slice with the result of the requested system call, and the length of the output slice will be reduced to the used output area.

-As Rust does not have a stable ABI, MnemnOS instead relies on serialized data.
-MnemnOS uses the [`postcard`] crate (built on top of Serde) to define the message format for system calls.
+As Rust does not have a stable ABI, MnemOS instead relies on serialized data.
+MnemOS uses the [`postcard`] crate (built on top of Serde) to define the message format for system calls.

 Put together, the process of making a system call is generally: